 - Deal with the Devil: His bargain with the Rosencreiutz Orden comes back to bite him in the ass.

 - Earth-Shattering Kaboom: He attempts to use a wandering electrical relay satellite as a weapon of mass destruction capable of wiping out all human life.

 - Grievous Harm with a Body: More like Grievous Harm With A Severed Limb And My Own Ribs - see the Our Vampires Are Different entry below.

-- Interspecies Romance: Sort of.
-His late wife, Maria, was human and he's a vampire.
+- Interspecies Romance: His late wife, Maria, was human and he's a vampire.